caerbannogwhite/preludio/core/gandalff/README.md

 	Filter(mask any) Series
 	filterIntSlice(mask []int, check bool) Series

-	// Map the elements of the series.
+	// Apply the given function to each element of the series.
-	Map(f GDLMapFunc) Series
+	Map(f MapFunc) Series
+	MapNull(f MapFuncNull) Series

 	// Group the elements in the series. group() Series